 The Javelin Strategy & Research report says that roughly 60% of identity theft involving children is perpetrated by people you know.
 This makes the identity theft more difficult to discover because family members, for instance, have the ability to intercept notifications and can manipulate the child’s accounts.

-The next area of vulnerability is digital records.
+The next area of vulnerability is digital private and public records.
 The fact that schools, medical offices, and government agencies have digitized all of our personal data opens another door for identity theft, this time at the hands of cybercriminals.
 According to the study, 11% of identity theft was due to digitized records.

 Identity theft involving children can continue for years before it is discovered.
 Claiming that your child could not possibly have these charges because he or she is a minor doesn’t work.
 Cleaning up the errors is just as difficult as it is to clear up the errors on your credit report.